MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Style Library

 The Style Library is a document library in the Root Web of a SharePoint site that is used mainly in Classic SharePoint Sites.
-One of the purposes of this library is as a recognised "secure location" to store XSL Templates that are used by the Content Query Web Part (XSL templates outside of the Style Library cannot be used in Content Query Web Parts).
+One of the purposes of this library is as a recognized "secure location" to store XSL Templates that are used by the Content Query Web Part (XSL templates outside of the Style Library cannot be used in Content Query Web Parts).

 ### Subsite